 The above mentioned growth in my students' ability to discuss art was only one noticeable change that came from these varied assessments.
-During "The Day of the Dead" lesson I noticed that not only were students assessing their own work based on the scoring guide, but they were instructing their classmates on things they could do to make their skulls look more like the number 4.
-This led to better quality artwork from the students.
-They are no longer providing a rubric score just to get a good grade as they were before I began this module, but are using alternative ways to demonstrate their knowledge.
-The use of circle graphs, multiple choice and short answer questions, journals, VTS discussions, and group critiques has helped them gain self confidence as is evidenced by the increase in class participation during discussion and questioning.
+The use of circle graphs, multiple choice and short answer questions, journals, VTS discussions, and group critiques has helped them gain self- confidence as is evidenced by the increase in class participation during discussion and questioning.
 This positive change in my students was perhaps the biggest success of this module.
 I considered this a successful and positive professional learning experience.
-The use of multiple forms of formative and summative assessment directly aligned with the lesson chiectives provided me with valuable.
+The use of multiple forms of formative and summative assessment directly aligned with the lesson objectives provided me with valuable data.

-formative and summative assessment directly aligned with the lesson objectives provided me with valuable data.
 I used this data for planning future lessons, measuring knowledge and skills, and helping me differentiate instruction to meet a variety of student needs.
 I will continue to use what I have learned and put all of this together in a meaningful way for the art curriculum.
 Bartel stated that portfolios are a good tool for gathering information, and this led me to think about using this module as the starting point for creating student portfolios.
 I will use photos of completed artwork along with sketches, journal entries, and any written assessments given throughout the year to create portfolios for teacher and student feedback.
-This has given me direction for developing my professional goal for next year.
-I will next focus on indicator 4 of the CCT Performance Profile.
-I will use the information I have learned to provide students with assessment criteria and individualized, descriptive feedback to help them improve their performance and assume responsibility for their learning.
+This has given me direction for developing my professional goal for next year which will focus on providing students with assessment criteria and individualized, descriptive feedback to help them improve their performance and assume responsibility for their learning.